Sephure makes taking suppository medication... easier

 Why Healthcare Facilities Use Sephure Applicators

-Nursing facilities have conducted value analysis of Sephure applicators and believe it to be a consistent standard of care that mitigates the risks of infection transfer and workplace injury.
+Nursing facilities have conducted value analyses of Sephure applicators and believe it to be a consistent standard of care that mitigates the risks of infection transfer and workplace injury.

 The Number 1 workplace injury in hospital and nursing facilities is associated with moving a patient.
 With Sephure applicators, the suppository is properly placed, reducing the number of re-administrations and potential clean up from a misplaced suppository.